Lipsync

 For social media content (Instagram, TikTok, YouTube Shorts), Pixverse's quality level is more than sufficient.
 These platforms compress video heavily, and viewers consume content on small mobile screens where the difference between Pixverse and Kling is imperceptible.

-Use Pixverse to rapidly test different script variations and audio pacing before committing to expensive final renders.
-Generate 5 script variants at 60 credits each (300 credits total) to find the best version, then re-generate that single clip in Kling LipSync (17 credits) for the deliverable.
+Use Pixverse to rapidly test different script variations and audio pacing before committing to slower final renders.
+Generate 5 script variants in parallel to find the best version, then re-generate that single clip in Kling LipSync for the deliverable.

 Pixverse Lipsync is the volume-production workhorse.
 It's not the most realistic option (OmniHuman), and it's not the highest motion quality (Kling LipSync), but it's the fastest generator with the most predictable batch consistency.
-The three talking head models on Martini serve distinct production tiers: OmniHuman for maximum realism on flagship content, Kling LipSync for professional quality at 17 credits/job (best for clips over 3 seconds), and Pixverse for high-volume batch production where speed and consistency matter more than ultra-realism.
+The three talking head models on Martini serve distinct production tiers: OmniHuman for maximum realism on flagship content, Kling LipSync as the per-job tier for professional quality (best for clips of even a few seconds), and Pixverse for high-volume batch production where speed and consistency matter more than ultra-realism.
 The ideal workflow uses Pixverse for drafting and iteration, then Kling LipSync or OmniHuman for the final deliverable — all using the same portrait and audio files, just swapping the Tool node model.

 Connect Pixverse Lipsync with other AI models on Martini's infinite canvas.
 No GPU required — start free.